fsh-nur/tech221_linux_aws/aws_ami.md

 14. You should see the following page.
 ![14  You should see this page when you put your ip address in](https://user-images.githubusercontent.com/129324316/232039356-a2288dd8-0909-4540-8f48-295ba1980ce7.png)

+15. Connect to the ssh client by navigating to the following page and went pasting this into your gitbash, change the "root" to "ubuntu"